The Scottish Terrier is an adorable breed.

 Experts suggest that owners begin hand stripping their Scottie’s coat during puppyhood.

-Doing this early will help ensure your Scottish Terrier is not afraid or anxious during grooming sessions, as grooming will be a big part of his life.
+Doing this early will help ensure your Scottish Terrier is not afraid or anxious during grooming sessions.

-If you are not willing to hand strip him once a week, or you simply do not have the time, you may opt for a shorter haircut to help maintain his difficult coat.
+If you are not willing to hand strip him once a week, you may opt for a shorter haircut to help maintain his difficult coat.

 However, you do risk losing your Scottie’s natural texture when you clip him.